EgorYankovsky/MagaCourseProject1sem/readme.md

-# Project comntains code for FEM on Hexahedron elements.
+# Project contains code for FEM on Hexahedron elements.

 Version just for study.